longlb88/Yellow-Moon-Cake-Shop/README.md

 Using data source into Java Web App

 ### How to use this?
-It's required some libraries as following:
+It's required some libraries in lib folder

 ### Connect me via
 1. [GitHub](https://github.com/longlb88)